-A. Buffer Management
+4.2.2 Buffer Management

 Before any data can actually be transmitted, it is essential for the sending node's message passing interface to determine whether sufficient free space exists in the downstream MPB.
-This is achieved through the use of a message envelope containing the source node's physical address, and the amount of MPB space requested.
+This is achieved through the use of a message envelope containing the source node's physical address, the amount of MPB space requested and the type of the message.
 Envelopes are handled at the downstream node on a first-come-first-served basis, with accepted envelopes resulting in the MPB reserving the requested chunk of memory for the impending message.
 The buffer manager actively tracks the utilization of the MPB through a status table, as shown in Figure 3.
 Upon arrival of each message, the buffer manager translates the source node address into its corresponding task ID, and places this information together with the MPB memory address at which the message is located into a free tuple of the status table in a circular FIFO-like manner.
 A pointer indicates the oldest waiting message entry in the table, illustrated as an emboldened tuple in Figure 3.
 A successful reservation results in an acknowledgement to the upstream node indicating that the transfer may commence.
 In the event of insufficient MPB space, the corresponding envelope is buffered until the requested space becomes available.
 Therefore, no negative acknowledgements are returned, preventing repeated envelope transmissions from the stalled sender.
+Since only a single envelope is required per message regardless of its size, the overhead it poses remains fixed, and is quickly amortized during burst transfers.